 In which country did the Keto diet originate?

 The first study on fasting and this specific eating strategy started in France in 1911 but was not concluded until 1921 when the Keto diet was officially invented in Rochester, Minnesota, USA.

-What is the most often neglected micronutrient on a Keto diet?
+What are the most often neglected micronutrients on a Keto diet?